-- New £33m Additive Manufacturing projects will focus on new technologies and Industry 4.0 processes to revolutionise product design in the aerospace industry
+- New £33m Additive Manufacturing projects to focus on new technologies and Industry 4.0 processes, revolutionising product design in the aerospace industry

-- Industrial partners include Siemens Digital Industries Software, CFMS and Autodesk with the projects also supported by the Aerospace Technology Institute (ATI)
+- Industrial partners include Siemens Digital Industries Software, CFMS and Autodesk, with support from the Aerospace Technology Institute (ATI)

 - Interdisciplinary approach at Sheffield sees three departments from the Faculty of Engineering working with two University research institutes and the AMRC on the projects

-Additive Manufacturing technologies offer unique design freedom enabling complex designs where additional functionality has been integrally built into a part that traditionally only had a mechanical function.
-Combining this with the development of additive manufacturing capability towards right first time production through improved simulation, control and machine robustness will lead to a step change in manufacturing.
+Additive Manufacturing technologies offer unique design freedom, enabling complex designs with additional functionality integrally built into a part that traditionally only had a mechanical function.
+Combining this with the development of additive manufacturing capability towards right-first-time production through improved simulation, control and machine robustness will lead to a step-change in manufacturing.

-One of the main challenges faced by the aerospace industry is environmental impact, so a key focus for the sector is the development of technologies that will reduce this impact from cradle to grave.
+One of the main challenges for the aerospace industry is environmental impact, so a key focus for the sector is the development of technologies to reduce this impact from cradle to grave.
 Businesses throughout the supply chain are investigating:

-- methods of lightweighting components to make aircraft more fuel efficient and with future electrification in mind;
+- lightweighting components for more fuel-efficient aircraft with future electrification in mind;

 AIRLIFT (Additive Industrialisation for Future Technology) is a £19M technology industrialisation programme that uses Industry 4.0 and simulation competencies to enhance both laser metal deposition with wire (LMD-w) and powder bed AM technologies.